 To combat the detrimental effects of a sedentary lifestyle and normal physiological aging changes through implementing individualized and group walking programs to ambulatory older adults with or without the use of an assistive device.

+Participation in the educational sessions?

 To increase the level of physical activity in adults older than 70 living in an independent living retirement community in Asheville, NC through a 25% increase in steps taken per day over a 3 month period as measured by a pedometer.

 To monitor falls in the elderly participants via a weekly self-report calendar during the program to assess whether the walking program has an effect on falls.

+Individual goals?

-To decrease the self-reported levels of pain and stiffness in the participants through the use of the WOMAC questionnaire.
+To decrease the self-reported levels of pain and stiffness by how much? in the participants through the use of the WOMAC questionnaire.
+In what time frame?

-To increase the distance walked by 50 meters and decrease the rate of perceived exertion (RPE) on the 6-minute walk test after completing 3 months of the walking program.
+To increase the distance walked by 50 meters and decrease the rate of perceived exertion (RPE) by ? on the 6-minute walk test after completing 3 months of the walking program.

 Methods: